 An Observatory trustee since 1995, Marsha is chair of the Education Committee and leads an EduTrip each winter.

 Marsha received a B.A. from Dartmouth College in 1980 and a Masters of Education from the University of New Hampshire in 1985.
 She taught middle school Earth science for many years and served as the science department chair at the Derryfield School in Manchester, New Hampshire.
-Currently, Marsha serves as a resource agent for the American Meteorological Society's educational outreach program, facilitating teacher enhancement courses, and offering professional development workshops on meteorology and weather for K-12 teachers.
-She also teaches meteorology courses online and in the classroom for Granite State College and the New Hampshire Technical Institute.
+Currently, Marsha runs the "InSHAPE" program at the Riverbend Community Mental Health Center in Concord, New Hampshire, a physical health and wellness program supporting mental health and recovery from mental illness.
+She also teaches yoga and on winter weekends teaches skiing at Wildcat Mountain.

-Marsha lives in Chichester, NH, with her children, Claudia and Alex.
+Marsha lives in Chichester, NH, and has two children who are new out of college.
 A retired sea captain who skippered charter sailboats in the Virgin Islands in the 1980s, Marsha loves to ski, hike, bike, garden, and travel with her family.

 Phil is a civil engineering graduate of Worcester Polytechnic Institute (WPI) with an MBA from Harvard Business School.
 He was co-founder of The Bigelow Company, an owner-manager-focused mergers and acquisitions advisory firm, where as a partner he led client engagements for more than twenty years.
 He served as President and CEO of Elliot Health System, and later as President of Optima Health; both organizations provided a full array of healthcare services in southern NH.
 He retired in December 2011 after serving more than eight years as CEO of the privately-owned Merchants Automotive Group, one of the leading providers of fleet vehicle leasing and management services throughout the United States.

 Phil has extensive leadership experience on the boards of many private, public, and not-for-profit companies.
-He is currently Board Chair at WPI where he has served as a trustee since 1999.
+He is currently Board Chair at WPI where he served as a trustee for 17 years.
 He was Interim President of WPI during the '13-14 academic year.
 He is an advisor to CEO's and leadership teams.

 A graduate of Plymouth State College, Bruce began his career as an English and physical education teacher in 1967.
 He then worked in the New Hampshire ski equipment industry for seven years before transitioning to facilities and asset management for school systems, shopping malls, and housing in New Hampshire and Maine.
 As General Manager of the Bangor (Maine) Mall he earned the designation of Certified Shopping Center Manager.